Afroasian/Engineering_84_business_week/README.md

 - Answer: Encapsulation is an OOPs theory to create and define the restrictions and permissions of an object and its member variable and methods.
 These are set as classes.
 - ![image](https://user-images.githubusercontent.com/26543682/112624552-ab12c400-8e25-11eb-8c34-555f16dbeed2.png)

+- Question 18:
+- Answer

+- Question 19: What is Polymorphism?
+- Answer:  Polymorphism means same function name (but different signatures) being used for different types.
+An example of this is in Cars, two different types of cars can inherit the attributes of the parent class in this case being general cars such as doors, windows, fuel.
+Two diffent types of cars that have inherited these attributes could both have different types of wheels, doors etc on them.

 ### Answers